 Map of work area for Phase 1 extending along King Street and Church Street from south of Court Street to just north of Oak Hall Lane.
 Please contact Mark De Miglio at 416 395 7178 or email kingchurch@toronto.ca for more information.

-Crews will replace the watermain that runs along the south side of King Street East, east and west of the Church Street intersection.
+Crews will replace a portion and reline another portion of the watermain that runs along the south side of King Street East, east and west of the Church Street intersection.

 • The intersection will be fully closed to vehicles and cyclists.